 A Warning From the Dragon Stars

 One hundred and ten light years from Earth lies the small and insignificant star EK Draconis.
-It is a yellow dwarf, rather like the Sun, and glows faintly, so faintly indeed, that it is invisible to the human eye.
+It is a yellow dwarf, rather like the Sun, and glows faintly: so faintly indeed, that it is invisible to the naked eye.
 Only when a telescope is trained on it, somewhere in the direction of the great Dragon constellation, can its shimmering light be seen.

 Back in the 1990s, realising this resemblance, astronomers pointed the Hubble Space Telescope towards EK Draconis.
-They, and later measurements, found a fast spinning star, with spots coming and going on its surface – just as the Sun is sometimes marked by sun spots.
-Those brief surveys also showed it to be a violent star: Hubble saw traces of intense flares erupting.
+They, and later observers, found a fast spinning star, with spots coming and going on its surface – just as the Sun is sometimes marked by sun spots.
+Those brief surveys also showed it to be a violent star: Hubble saw signs of intense flares erupting.

-Evidence from tree ring records hints that big flares have struck the Earth in the past.
-One, for example, probably came in 774 AD, another three, at least, have hit since the end of the last ice age.
-But because the tree ring record is not perfect, and perhaps could be fooled, astronomers are still not sure our star is capable of such eruptions.
+Chemical fingerprints in tree rings suggest big flares have struck the Earth in the past.
+One, for example, likely came in 774 AD; another three, at least, have hit since the end of the last ice age.
+But because the tree ring record is not perfect, and perhaps could be fooled, astronomers are still not sure if our star is capable of such eruptions.

-Thus scientists have turned to the heavens, watching sun-like stars across the galaxy to see how often flares burst out – and how big they get.
+Thus scientists have turned to the heavens, watching sun-like stars across the galaxy and counting how often flares burst out – and how big they get.
 The results have been far from reassuring.
 Some stars, almost identical to our own, regularly throw out “superflares” – powerful eruptions dozens of times bigger than anything we’ve seen strike the Earth.

 Of course, there might be something special about those stars.
-Some strange magnetic effect, maybe, that drives such anger.
-Perhaps these superflares are only a passing fancy – a brief moment of fury amid millions of years of calm.
+Some strange magnetic effect, perhaps, that drives such anger.
+Maybe these superflares are only a passing fancy – a brief moment of fury amid millions of years of calm.
 After all, we still do not fully understand how flares – super or not – come about.

-This, then, brings us back to EK Draconis: a star that, by all appearances, is an perfect example of the young Sun.
+This, then, brings us back to EK Draconis: a star that, by all appearances, is a perfect example of the young Sun.
 If it, too, throws out big flares, then it seems reasonable to believe our own star must once have done likewise.
-Is that, though, just youthful fury?
-Or do flares reoccur throughout the lifetime of a star, even in those more sedate and middle aged ones?
+Yet how common were these flares?
+And might they still reoccur, perhaps less often, once a star is beyond its youth?